kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 Where the a feature is  is not clear, I will facilitate the use  of impact mapping with the team  to arrive at an acceptable definition.

-BDD relies on the use of a very specific vocabulary to minimize miscommunication and to ensure that everyone – the business, developers, testers, analysts and managers – are not only on the same page but using the same words.
+Using BDD specific vocabulary will help to minimize miscommunication and to ensure that everyone – the business, developers, testers, analysts and managers – are not only on the same page but using the same words.

 Secondly, Acceptance tests will be written using the standard agile framework of a User story.

 At the Front End Level which also serves as the final delivery point of acceptance of our design, user stories consists of: